LaunchCodeEducation/skills-back-end-java/assignments/techjobs-console/README.md

 ## Bonus Missions

 If you want to take your learning a few steps further, here are some additional problems you can try to solve.
-We're not providing you much guidance, but we have confidences that you can figure these problems out!
+We're not providing you much guidance here, but we have confidence that you can figure these problems out!

-- **Sorting browse listings**: When browsing lists of employers, skills, and position types, it would be nice if results were sorted alphabetically.
+- **Sorting list results**: When a user asks for a list of employers, locations, position types, etc it would be nice if results were sorted alphabetically.
 Make this happen.
-- **Magic strings**: Programmers use the phrase "magic value" (e.g. ["magic number"](https://en.wikipedia.org/wiki/Magic_number_%28programming%29) or "magic string") to refer to a literal value that appears within code without a clear reason for why it has the value that it does.
-Magic values can easily lead to confusion and bugs.
-There are multiple magic strings throughout our code.
-In particular, the column names from the CSV file are used explicitely in `TechJobs.printJobs` and each of the public methods of `JobData`.
-If we were to change the column names in the CSV file, it would be a pain (and error-prone) to update our code.
-Get rid of these magic strings, replacing the column names with constants (i.e. `static final` strings) within the `JobData` class and update the rest of the code to use them.
-- **DRY off**: The public methods of `JobData` are not very DRY.
-There's a lot of similar code in `getAllSkills` and `getAllEmployers` are very similar, as are `getJobsByEmployer` and `getJobsBySkill`.
-See if you can reduce these four methods to two. *Hint:* You'll likely have to change the method signatures of each, and thus the code that calls them in `TechJobs`.
-- **Search all columns**: If you complete the previous item, you'll find it easy to add search and browse functionality for *all* columns, including location and name.
+- **Returning a copy of `allJobs`**: Look at `JobData.findAll()`.
+Notice that it's returning the `allJobs` property, which is a static property of the `JobData` class.
+In general, this is not a great thing to do, since the person calling our `findAll` method could then mess wiht the data that `allJobs` contains.
+Fix this by creating a copy of `allJobs`. (*Hint:* Look at the constructors in the Oracle `ArrayList` documentation.)

 [submission-instructions]: ../